aelmiger/lane_detection/README.md

 Whats special about this model is, that it works in perspective view in contrast to models in birdseye view.

 A left and right lane boundary can be described by altering the b parameter.
 All other parameters remain the same.
 This means that both lane boundaries influence the lane model, which increases its robustness.
-Furthermore the difference between the $b_l$ and the $b_r$ parameter stay the same, because that difference is related to the lane width.
+Furthermore the difference between the b_left and the b_right parameter stay the same, because that difference is related to the lane width.

 The following image shows the influence of the parameters on the lane model.